boazbk/tcs/lec_12_NP.md

 Thus the total running time of $A$ on inputs of length $n$ is at most the time to compute $y$, which is bounded by $q(n)$, and the time to compute $B(y)$, which is bounded by $p(q(n))$, and since the composition of two polynomials is a polynomial, $A$ runs in polynomial time.
 :::

+A reduction from $F$ to $G$ can be used for two purposes:

+* If we already know an algorithm for $G$ and $F \leq_p G$ then we can use the reduction to obtain an algorithm for $F$.
+This is a widely used tool in algorithm design.
+The "quicksort" algorithm reduces the task of sorting to the task of partitioning an array to the elements smaller and bigger than some "pivot" element.
+Dijkstra's shortest path algorithm reduces the task of finding the shortest path between two elements to the task of implementing a priority queue data structure.

+* If we have proven (or have evidence) that there exists _no polynomial-time algorithm_ for $F$ and $F \leq_p G$ then the existence of this reduction allows us to concludes that there exists no polynomial-time algorithm for $G$.
+This is the "if pigs could whistle then horses could fly" interpretation we've seen in [reductionsuncompsec](){.ref}.
+We show that if there was an hypothetical efficient algorithm for $G$ (a "whistling pig") then since $F \leq_p G$ then there would  be an efficient algorithm for $F$ (a "flying horse").

+In this book we will often use reductions for the second purpose, although the lines between the two is sometimes blurry (see the bibliographical notes).

 Since we think of  $F \leq_p G$ as saying that (as far as polynomial-time computation is concerned) $F$ is "easier or equal in difficulty to" $G$, we would expect that if $F \leq_p G$ and $G \leq_p H$, then it would hold that $F \leq_p H$.
 Indeed this is the case:

 > ### {.lemma #transitivitylem}